 The estate agents la cala de mijas spain, very frequently advise a client not to buy or sell real estate if it is not in his or her best interest at the time.

-We may advise them instead to rent, remodel, re-roof, or refinance.
+We may advise them instead to rent, remodel, re-roof with a company like Bondoc Roofing, or refinance.
 Some people may not think that this makes good business sense but we call it quality service.
-Our customers know we were here for them yesterday, we are here for them today, and we will be here for them tomorrow
+Our customers know that we can help them find a good mortgage credit report company or even help find contractors for any home repair.